As COVID-19 shines a light on the amazing work of NHS colleagues, we are asking young people to consider a career in the NHS.

 He continued: “I think volunteering has been the single most valuable thing I have ever done.

-Earlier in the year, a group of volunteers at the Trust gained full time employment as they took up new roles as team support workers.
+Earlier in the year, a group of volunteers gained full time employment at our Trust as team support workers.

-Now North Tees and Hartlepool NHS Foundation Trust is asking young people to consider taking up a voluntary role to gain experience for their future.
+Now we are asking young people to consider taking up a voluntary role to gain experience for their future.

-The Trust offers a variety of volunteer roles, including drivers, greeting visitors and supporting patients with non-medical activities on the wards.
+The Trust offers a variety of volunteer roles, including:

 “At its core, the NHS is about caring for people – something our volunteers are demonstrating every day.
 That care and consideration they give to our patients is something they will carry on as they qualify and begin working in the NHS in the coming years.”

 For more information about volunteering at our Trust, visit our volunteers webpage.

 The Trust’s appeal for more volunteers comes after an open letter from NHS England health bosses that asked young people to look to their future and consider a career in health care.